 The East Fork Watershed Program began in 2001 as collaborative effort among the Soil & Water Conservation Districts (SWCDs) in Clermont, Brown, Highland, and Clinton counties.
-These partners recognized a need to develop a comprehensive, grassroots approach to address watershed management issues in the East Fork Little Miami River (EFLMR).
+These partners recognized a need to develop a comprehensive, grassroots approach to improve water quality in the East Fork Little Miami River (EFLMR).
 Initial funding provided by the Ohio Department of Natural Resources Watershed Coordinator Grant Program allowed local partners to develop a successful watershed program.
+Five Watershed Action Plans (WAPs) have been developed for the East Fork Watershed, which is over 500 mi2 in total area (links below).
+The East Fork Little Miami River is considered an exceptional water resource in Ohio and the EFWC works with its partners to implement recommendations included in the Watershed Action Plans.

 If you would like to become a member of the Collaborative or learn more about our watershed management efforts, please contact the Clermont SWCD office.